SSez/sui-usdc-faucet/README.md

-# Sui USDC Faucet — Full Stack
+# Sui USDC Unofficial Faucet — Full Stack

 This repository lets you deploy your own USDC (Circle reference), publish a Faucet smart contract on Sui devnet, and run a simple web app where users can request test USDC by typing their address — no wallet or CLI required in the browser.
 The backend holds a signer key and submits transactions on behalf of users.